Working Girl: Music

-The film's main theme "Let the River Run" was written, composed, and performed by American singer-songwriter Carly Simon, and won her an Academy Award, a Golden Globe Award, and a Grammy Award for Best Original Song, making Simon the first artist to win this trio of awards for a song composed and written, as well as performed, entirely by a single artist.
+The film's main theme "Let the River Run" was written, arranged, and performed by American singer-songwriter Carly Simon, and won her an Academy Award, a Golden Globe Award, and a Grammy Award for Best Original Song, making Simon the first artist to win this trio of awards for a song written, as well as performed, entirely by a single artist.
 As a single, "Let the River Run" reached No. 49 on the U.S. Billboard Hot 100 and No. 11 on the Billboard Adult Contemporary chart in early 1989.

 The film's additional soundtrack was scored by Simon and Rob Mounsey.
 The soundtrack album was released by Arista Records on August 29, 1989, and peaked at No. 45 on the Billboard 200.

 Release

 Box office

-The film was released in the United States on December 21, 1988, in 1,051 theaters and grossed $4.7 million on its opening weekend.
-It went on to make $63.8 million in North America and $39.2 million in the rest of the world for a worldwide total of $103 million.
+The film was released in the United States and Canada on December 21, 1988, in 601 theaters before expanding to 608 theaters on Friday, December 23; 1,046 theaters on Christmas Day; and 1,051 on Monday, December 26.
+It grossed $4.7 million in its opening four-day weekend and $5.6 million in its first 6 days.
+It went on to gross $63.8 million in the United States and Canda and $39.2 million in the rest of the world for a worldwide total of $103 million.